TheJenos/Pug_For_Java/README.md

 * renderFormtext() retrun the HTML text.

 ## Stage 1
-  - Just Contain Object To Correct Order With Indents
+  - Just Contain Object To Correct Order With Indents.
+  - ID's and Classes are working.